 The Department of Commerce currently has 1.5 FTE assigned to support Human Resource functions.
-The department is also not currently using the state's time-
+The department is also not currently using the state's timekeeping application resulting in manual processing of leave approval time.

-The consolidation would transfer the Human Resource related workload of the 235 full-time positions to the Department of Administration including position requisition requests, desk audits, and other payroll related tasks.
+The consolidation would transfer the Human Resource related workload of the 235 full-time positions to the Department of Administration (DOA) including position requisition requests, desk audits, and other payroll related tasks.